14 October 2017

 We work for a fairer Scotland, where people are empowered and their rights respected.Visit their website

 Connection Coalition is a cross-sector network of organisations, charities, companies and groups united in the belief that we can build a better future for everyone by building strong relationships and connected communities.Visit their website

 Contact is the charity for families with disabled children.
 Contact's website provides advice and information about any concern you might have about raising a child with additional needs or a disability.

-The charity’s online shop is full of practical products for your child and family.
-You can also call Contact's free helpline on 0808 808 3555 between 9:30-5pm Monday to Friday or email email@example.com.Visit their website
+Contact provides free seminars to cater for specific needs within families and advises directly on the cost of living support that is available.
+You can also call Contact's free helpline on 0808 808 3555 between 9:30-5pm Monday to Friday or email firstname.lastname@example.org.Visit their website

 ERIC provides information and support to families about bowel & bladder conditions including bedwetting, daytime wetting and chronic constipation & soiling.

 Their website provides resources and information and their freephone helpline is open 4 days a week on 0808 169 9949Visit their website